JorianWoltjer/nodejs-file-write-rce/README.md

 ## Running

 This exploit was specifically made for the latest version of node as of writing, **version 22.9.0**.
 Almost any other version will have different addresses and memory, resulting in a **crash**.
-Using GDB, the exploit script needs to be tweaked in this case.
+Using GDB, the exploit script needs to be tweaked in that case.

 > [!WARNING]
 > Any exploit attempt will crash the server, also after exiting the reverse shell.
 Keep this in mind while testing on real targets.